Just past midlife, many people get super focused on increasing net worth before retirement.

-On the other hand, let’s look at another examples where your home was also 80% debt free and had increased in value over the years to $ 1,000,000.
+On the other hand, let’s look at another example where your home was also 80% paid for and had increased in value over the years to $ 1,000,000.

 Recently, however, after prioritizing your expenses, you downsized and moved to a lower cost area clearing $500,000 from the move.

-No taxes were owed on that big capital gain from the home sale.
-That money went into investments.
+No taxes were owed on that big capital gain from the home sale, so that money went into investments.